kravemir/GradleSassPlugin/README.md

 License
 -------

-Whole project(plugin) is licensed under [MIT license](LICENSE).
+All published versions are licensed under MIT license.
 So, you're free to apply gradle plugin in commercial project.

+The next release, and possible contributions, will be released under Apache 2.0 license.
+So, you'll be still free to apply gradle plugin in commercial project.

-You may also modify and redistribute the source, but with few limitations - see license.
+You may also modify and redistribute the source, but with few limitations - see [license](LICENSE).